anshuiisc/Replayer-Starter/README.md

 # Replayer-Starter
-Starter code to replay data in a file as a stream
+Starter code to replay data in a file as a stream.
+This code can only stream data on a single file in the local filesystem.
+You will need to write your own code to replay data from multiple files in HDFS using a similar logic.
+This code also assumes that the data in the file is in sorted order, which may not be the case with the twitter data set.

 ## Running code Locally
 Install maven and git.